rotanov/fefu-mmorpg-protocol/README.md

 item onto that slot badSlot is returned.
 If slot is already occupied then item which is already there gets automatically unequipped and takes of the item being equipped.

+If item is on the ground and it is possible to Pick Up it with Pick Up request then it is also possible to try to equip this item from the ground.
+If the result of such equipping is `ok` than item is automatically gets picked up.

 When equipping a `weapon` of subtype `two-handed` or `bow` while wielding a `shield` in other hand — shield MUST be unequipped automatically.